How should I start learning Chinese?

 Learn to Pronounce Pinyin

 Chinese has an absurd number of similar sounding words.
-The differences in sounds are subtle, and for beginner students, hard to catch the difference.
+The differences in sounds are subtle, and for beginner students, hard to hear.

 You can’t just read pinyin like you would English.
 You can’t just mimic audio and assume you’re pronouncing things correctly.
 You can’t trust when native speakers say your pronunciation is good.